Slow Down: Volvo Will Limit Its Cars' Top Speeds To 112 MPH

 The days of underground Volvo drag races are limited.
 No more will practical station wagons meet on empty streets at midnight, drivers revving their engines and eyeing the finish line with steely intent, Birkenstocks slamming down on gas pedals.

 OK, so the Swedish carmaker isn't precisely known for making hot rods.
-Still, its S90 sedans or V90 hatchbacks can hit top speeds north of 150 miles per hour, if you pay for the maximum horsepower — that's according to the manufacturer's specs.
+Still, its S90 sedans and V90 hatchbacks can hit top speeds north of 150 miles per hour, if you pay for the maximum horsepower — that's according to the manufacturer's specs.

-But not any more: Starting in 2020, Volvo will limit all of its new cars to a top speed of 180 kilometers per hour, or about 112 mph.
+But not anymore: Starting in 2020, Volvo will limit all its new cars to a top speed of 180 kilometers per hour, or about 112 mph.

 That speed cap is still significantly higher than the top speed limit in any U.S. state.
-In a statement released Monday, Volvo says the change is meant to send "a strong signal about the dangers of speeding."
+In a statement released Monday, Volvo said the change is meant to send "a strong signal about the dangers of speeding."

 Speed limiters are common in some commercial vehicles, like buses and trucks.
 Cars produced in Japan for local markets feature built-in speed governors, and speed limiters are not unheard of in Europe.
-But they're not common in private vehicles in the U.S.
+But they're not common in private vehicles in the United States.

-But tweaks to cars can only get the company so far.
+But tweaks to cars can get the company only so far.
 Volvo's engineers can't stop drivers from speeding, driving while intoxicated or looking at their phones while they navigate the road.

 Or can they?